Generic Name: Zolpidem

 The medication is a federally controlled substance C-IV due to its associated risks of abuse and dependence.
 Medical guidelines recommend that people should only use Ambien after trying counseling, behavior therapy, and lifestyle changes.
 It is an oral medication available in conventional tablets and sublingual tablets forms.

-Ambien is a non-benzodiazepine-Z medicine which acts as both sedative and hypnotic, by increasing the effects of GABA-A receptors in the central nervous system at the same location as benzodiazepines.
+Ambien is a non-benzodiazepine-Z medicine that acts as both sedative and hypnotic, by increasing the effects of GABA-A receptors in the central nervous system at the same location as benzodiazepines.
 It belongs to the imidazopyridine class and has a half-life of about two to three hours.

 The United States approved zolpidem, an active ingredient of Ambien, in the year 1992 for medical use.
-The generic form of Ambien came in the market in 2007.
+The generic form of Ambien came into the market in 2007.
 It is one of the most commonly used sleep medications in the country, with more than 10 million prescriptions filled every year.

 Uses of Ambien

 The Food and Drugs Administration labels Ambien for a short term, usually about two to three weeks, treatment of sleep problems or insomnia at the lowest effective dose.
 People buy Ambien online for both improving the onset of sleep and staying asleep.

 American College of Physicians guidelines recommends that medication should be only a second-line treatment of insomnia after trying non-pharmacological treatment options such as lifestyle changes and cognitive behavioral therapy for insomnia.